 Product roadmaps fail more often than you might realize because they can be difficult to create properly.
 To be effective, a roadmap needs to accomplish a number of strategically important tasks simultaneously, including:

 - Clearly communicating the product’s strategy and vision

 - Helping the product owner earn stakeholder approval to proceed with the development

 - Ensuring all teams involved understand and are working toward the strategic goal

 - Serving as a helpful guide throughout the process that product managers, developers, and other teams can refer to and make sure they are still on track

 This is just a partial list of what a properly developed roadmap should accomplish.
 Roadmaps actually have additional jobs to do, all of them strategically important.

-But let’s look at how you might you get it wrong.
+But let’s look at how you might get it wrong.
 What are the most common reasons product roadmaps fail?

 1. The roadmap is just a list of features.

-This might be one of the most common reasons product roadmaps fail: product managers mistakenly assume the roadmap should just be a list of the features and other details they want included in a product.
+This might be one of the most common reasons product roadmaps fail: product managers mistakenly assume the roadmap should just be a list of the features and other details they want to be included in a product.